pnp/sp-starter-kit/README.md

 ![image](./assets/images/default-front-page.png)

-> There is also two high res pictures available: [front page](./assets/images/hihg-res-default-home-page.png) and [front page with extended footer](./assets/images/hihg-res-default-home-page-extended-footer.png).
+> There is always two high res pictures available: [front page](./assets/images/hihg-res-default-home-page.png) and [front page with extended footer](./assets/images/hihg-res-default-home-page-extended-footer.png).

+# Getting started

+Here's the steps to get started in any tenant as fast as possible.

+> You will need to be a tenant administrator to be able to deploy this solution properly to your tenant.

+- Ensure that you have requirements for SharePoint Framework development and latest version of the PnP PowerShell
+- Upload `sharepoint-portal-showcase.sppkg` from the `/package` folder to your app catalog
+- Use PnP PowerShell to connect to any site in your tenant with ` Connect-PnPOnline` cmdlet
+- Move to `provisioning` folder and execute `.\deploy.ps1 -TenantUrl https://contosodemosk.sharepoint.com -SitePrefix demo`
+    - This will provision 3 site collection with urls of `/sites/demoportal`, `/sites/demohr` and `/sites/demomarketing`

+> Notice that script also adds tenant level settings like themes, site designs and other adjustments.
+Due this it's recommended to test the script in isolated test tenant and not immediately execute it towards production environment.

 # Contributing